 Chapter 4: Bundle Adjustment

-The Bundle Adjustment process tries to refine and adjust the camera positions and points already processed and add a whole bunch of additional points to the cloud.
-The Sparse Point Cloud therefore becomes a Dense Point Cloud.
-Depending on your settings and source material the amount of points can increase multiple times.
-A Dense Point Cloud viewed from a normal distance is so dense, that it almost seems solid.
-If you zoom in however, you still can see individual points.
-In order to compute a Dense Point Cloud, further processing, can be applied to improve the accuracy of the camera positions before generating a Dense Point Cloud using photogrammetric stereo processing algorithms (Powlesland 2016: 21).
-A Sparse Point Cloud generated by SfM is often only an intermediary step in the production of much more dense point clouds.
+The Bundle Adjustment process tries to refine and adjust the camera positions and points already processed, and adds a whole bunch of additional points to the cloud.
+The Sparse Point Cloud becomes a Dense Point Cloud, and depending on your settings and source material, the number of points can increase many times over.
+A dense point cloud is so dense that it appears to be solid when viewed from a normal distance.
+However, if you zoom in, you can still see individual points.
+To compute a Dense Point Cloud, further processing can be applied to improve the accuracy of the camera positions before a Dense Point Cloud is generated using photogrammetric stereo processing algorithms (Powlesland 2016: 21).
+A Sparse Point Cloud produced by SfM is often only an intermediate step in the production of much more dense point clouds.

 Building a Dense Point Cloud

-From the Workflow menu select Build Dense Cloud.
-For this example we will use the Medium Quality settings, to save us some time.
-Hit the OK-button.
+From the Workflow menu, select Build Dense Cloud.
+For this example, we will use the Medium Quality settings to save time.
+Press the OK button.

-Additional information: Higher quality settings can be used to obtain more detailed and accurate geometry, but they require longer time for processing.
-Interpretation of the quality parameters here is similar to that of accuracy settings given in Photo Alignment section.
-The only difference is that in this case Ultra High quality setting means processing of original photos, while each following step implies preliminary image size downscaling by factor of 4.
+Additional information: Higher quality settings can be used to produce more detailed and accurate geometry, but they will take longer to render.
+The interpretation of the quality parameters here is similar to the accuracy settings given in the Photo Alignment section.
+The only difference is that in this case the Ultra High quality setting means processing the original photos, while each subsequent step implies a preliminary image size reduction by a factor of 4.

-The Depth Filtering mode in the Advanced Settings is to find points that somehow where miscalculated, for example due to noisy or blurry photos.
-If the object has a lot of small details, a mild filtering is recommend.
+The Depth Filtering mode in the advanced settings is used to find points that have somehow been miscalculated, for example due to noisy or blurry photos.
+If the object has a lot of small details, mild filtering is recommended.
 If there are no small details, aggressive filtering is used to save time.

 Seeing the result and cleaning

-So if the calculating is done, you should see no difference.
-That is because there is still the Sparse Cloud showing.
-In the top menu, find the icon with nine dots, representing the Dense Point Cloud.
-If you click on that, you will see the difference.
-A Dense Point Cloud is showing and it should nearly look like the object is already solid.
-If you have a closer look, you probably will see some free floating chunks of something like in the screenshot on the side here.
-These are artefacts, that we will need to clean.
-To do so, we select one of the Selection tools, I usually prefer the Free-Form-Selection.
-With that, we catch all the chunks that we don't need and delete them with the DEL/ENTF-button on your keyboard.
-Also make sure to rotate around the object to catch them all by switching to the Navigation tool.
+So when the calculation is done, you should not see any difference.
+This is because the sparse cloud is still there.
+In the top menu you will find the icon with nine dots representing the Dense Point Cloud.
+Click on it and you will see the difference.
+You will see a dense point cloud and it should almost look like the object is already solid.
+If you take a closer look, you will probably see some free floating chunks of something like the screenshot on the side here.
+These are artefacts that we need to clean up.
+To do this, select one of the Selection tools, I usually prefer the Free Form Selection, catch all the chunks we don't need and delete them using the DEL/ENTF key on your keyboard.
+Also make sure you rotate around the object to catch them all by switching to the Navigation tool.

 Bibliography